rust-lang/async-book/src/04_pinning/01_chapter.md

 ### Pinning to the Stack

 Back to our example.
 We can solve our problem by using `Pin`.
-Let's take a look at what our example would look like we required a pinned pointer instead:
+Let's take a look at what our example would look like if we required a pinned pointer instead:

 ```rust, ignore
 use std::pin::Pin;